tetranz/select2entity-bundle/README.md

 select2entity-bundle
 ====================

+(Just created tonight, 7/27/2014.
+I should be able to tidy up a few rough edges in the next few days)

 ##Introduction##

 This is a Symfony2 bundle which enables the popular [Select2](http://ivaynberg.github.io/select2) component to be used as a drop-in replacement for a standard entity field on a Symfony form.